 A week of work, stress, love and care going into this, and it was over in 15 minutes.

 I collected them, we went to the shops, my eldest wore her outfit for half the afternoon too.
-Youngest didn’t even show one flick of remorse, or apology.
+My youngest didn’t even show one flick of remorse, or apology.
 She didn’t even give a sh*t that she had knowingly hurt my feelings.
 I know she’s 3, but she knows!
+The day continued on as per normal.
+Nothing to report.

 Did I learn any lessons today?
 No, not really.